MBII-Galactic-Conquest/Supremacy-v1061/README.md

 ### 3. Add RTE Scripts
 - *(RTE = Rock the Era, including Rock the Bonus scripts)*
-- Download one of the following:
+- Open one of the following:
   - `rte-campaignstable.zip` (campaign version), **OR**
   - `rte-stable.zip` (stable version)
 - Extract into: `godfinger/update/deploy`